Pinoy Big Brother: Hosts

-On 737, Enchong Dee was introduced as a new host; however, as part of the tradition of the program, he had to stay in the House first and experience how the housemates are experiencing their stay inside the House.
+In 737, Enchong Dee was introduced as a new host; however, as part of the tradition of the program, he had to stay in the House first and experience how the housemates are experiencing their stay inside the House.
 He later was allowed to exit the house; afterwards, he returned to his hosting stint as the show's hourly updater.
 On the other hand, Mariel Rodriguez returned to the show after five years to play as the last celebrity houseguest and later host the Big Nights marking her significant return as host, similar to that of what happened to Gonzaga in Teen Edition 1 Big Night.

-On Lucky Season 7, Toni Gonzaga and Mariel Rodriguez both took a leave from hosting.
-This is in preparation for the delivery of their respective babies.
-It was Mariel who first announced the leave due to her delicate delivery after her two miscarriages.
-Toni gave birth to her first child Seve on September 30, 2016, adding that giving birth is her biggest fear now and returned upon the entering of the Dream Team.
+In Lucky 7, Toni Gonzaga and Mariel Rodriguez both went on maternity leave.
+Toni returned to hosting duties prior to the entering of the Dream Team.

-On Otso, former Big Winners Melai Cantiveros (from Double Up) and Kim Chiu (from Teen Edition 1) joined Gonzaga and Domingo as new hosts, while Alex Gonzaga returned as a permanent co-host for the show.
+In Otso, former Big Winners Melai Cantiveros (from Double Up) and Kim Chiu (from Teen Edition 1) joined Gonzaga and Domingo as new hosts, while Alex Gonzaga returned as a permanent co-host for the show.
 Rodriguez didn't return to host this season to focus on hosting It's Showtime and give more parenting time for her daughter.
 Gonzalez did not host during the tenure of the first teen batch as she was pregnant and later gave birth to her second child at that time, but later returned to host upon the entry of the first adult batch of housemates.